 - Miter Saw or circular saw

-- Drill/Driver and counter sink bit
+- counter sink bit

 - XL pocket hole jig